 Even if you have a fly half shot, you get fewer distance than usual, because the weight of the rain ruins the spineless flight of the ball.

 Depending on the type of golf course, the majority will absorb rainwater and change the texture and consistency of the soil around you.
 Wet conditions can also cause mud to be absorbed by the golf ball.
 Mud on a golf ball can cause the ball to curve differently, so it is important to understand the effects.
+It also helps if you have the correct golf shoes on.

 This means that your grip on the golf club and your shoes on the ground are more likely to slip.
 Wet weather conditions can also affect the golf ball, as it clogs up in the ground and rolls from the fairway to the green faster than expected.
 The dimples on the ball can fill with water and make clean contact with the ball, which means that it can slip on impact on the first throw.